Exabyte-io/exaparser/README.md

-# Exabyte DFT Parser (ExaParser)
+# Exabyte Parser (ExaParser)

-Exabyte DFT parser is a python package to extract and convert DFT data on disk to EDC format.
+Exabyte parser is a python package to extract and convert (DFT) data on disk to EDC format.

 ## Functionality